 For the CHTech designation the candidate should follow the above guidelines, but the Project Reports should be more focused on technical, equipment and logistic aspects.

-The Hydrographic Certification candidate will be required to submit two (2) comprehensive ProjectReports that are approved for submission by the IHCP.

-The goal of the Project Reports is to test the candidate's knowledge, implementation, and evaluation of procedures, standards, contracts, logistics, and survey equipment; assess the candidate's ability to liaise with the project team, client, and exterior organizations; and project management skills.
+The Hydrographic Certification candidate will be required to submit two (2) comprehensive Project procedures, standards, contracts, logistics, and survey equipment; assess the candidate's ability to liaise with the project team, client, and exterior organizations; and project management skills.